 Maybe some people would think that to give students relatively high marks would give them more confidence, not giving them too much psychological shock.
 But is this really good for the students?
 Grade inflation leads to in students low level of mastery, with unqualified students not weeded out.
 In Europe in French universities, only 42% of first year students can enter second year.
 In the math department at University of Bonn in Germany, the students in the current third year cohort, there were 500 who entered and 400 were weeded out after two years.
 If American professors did the same as their European counterparts, they might have to pack up and leave.
 So many unqualified students leave the university with high GPA but do not know anything.
 For science and engineering majors, standards cannot be lowered as one wishes.
 Whether they enter the workforce or continue on to graduate school, these kinds of undergraduates will suffer sooner or later.
 Especially the ones who prepare for graduate school, the ones on the research track.
 They will soon realize, they didn’t prepare themselves for graduate school, and can only switch fields.
 These people even realize that they are not the right material when they finish their PhD.
 One might well ask, is it more humane to weed out the unqualified students at the early stage, letting them find a more suitable field, or to wait till they’re already 30 and tell them that really they were unqualified students, and must change fields.
 I think the answer is obvious.

 Maybe some worshippers of American universities would be call into question how awful American students are, why are there still many American scientists doing good work in science?
 First of all, the American scientists we are familiar with now, their education was decades ago, not now, their success cannot say that the ways of American universities now are reasonable.
 In the last seem, when American science was advancing by leaps and bounds, American universities definitely did not expect as little as today from their students.
 Harvard in the 50s was not like Harvard today, with most people getting As, at that time, the average grade was C. Second, the few star American students are not necessarily the product of the American school education.
 Like many people might think of John Pardon, who published as an undergraduate on the prestigious journal “Annals of Mathematics” of Princeton University a few years ago.
 His father is full professor at Duke University math department.
 I think rather than say that he was trained by Princeton’s math department, better to say that he was trained by his father.
-But for a student from an ordinary people, is your father a professor at a famous American university?
+But for a student with ordinary parents, is your father a professor at a famous American university?

-As for America’s education and research system, we must awake to see that there are many problems, definitely not as good as according to those who blindly worship it，and should absolutely not invariably imitate its ways, and even more so not simply copy it.
+As for America’s education and research system, we must awake to see that there are many problems, definitely not as good as according to those who blindly worship it, and should absolutely not invariably imitate its ways, and even more so not simply copy it.
 Otherwise, this blind worship of the American education and research system, copying of America’s ways, would necessarily bring damage to a country’s education and science research.
 In reality, this is definitely not frightening words to scare people, but something that is already happening in the education and science research fields in many countries.
 Aside from the aforementioned blind introduction of the tenure system in some countries that resulted in shortsighted actions of researchers affecting quality of research and teaching and series of flawed methods from education and research administrators, such as letting students give professors rating research and education quality, etc, the learning of so called “effortless education” and “character education” in America some countries in Asian and Europe with traditionally strictly regulated primary and secondary education has severely damaged national competitiveness.
 Like the so called education reform put into effect by Yuan Tseh Lee in Taiwan, caused the level of students in Taiwan to severely go downhill, which aroused much anxiety in many people inside Taiwan.
 At the same time, parents fear that students are too poorly trained, and parents with money will one after another register students for extra classes, which on the contrary places much greater burden on students, and simultaneously unreasonable polarization.
 Because this way, if the student’s family does not have the money to register for extra classes, the student will naturally be disadvantaged to those with the money.
 At the end, the cause of the resulting polarization is not the extent of the student’s talent and hard work, but whether the student’s family has money, which is really everyone competing on based on daddy.
 Even in China, the so called de-burdening and character education has brought disorder to China’s science education, now high school math does not even teach systematic knowledge on complex numbers and high school physics does not go into thermodynamics and similar.
 Being unable to rationally view the advantages and disadvantages of each country’s system, abandoning one’s strengths, blindly worshipping America, with America as one’s only guide, doing whatever America does, this way of doing things if it continues to spread, will only go to the dead of mechanically imitating America, thereby destroying the country’s science and education foundation, impede the development of science and culture, to receive an effective warning is a must.

 Translated by the author of this blog.
 Feel free to redistribute, but reference this page and site as the original translation source as well as the Chinese original.
 Feel free to point out typos/mistakes too.